Raise your hand if you’ve ever sat down to make your guest list …and then immediately stood back up and walked away

 This is where guest count starts to meet reality.

-So let’s look at your budget and ask:
+Look at your budget and ask:

 How many guests can we realistically afford?